-have considered aging as part of their workplace diversity initiatives, developed a formal strategy to retain aging workers, or prepared a formal recruitment strategy.
-Less than ten percent of employers included "employee age" as a factor in developing organizational workforce recruitment and retention strategies.59 Few human resource professionals appear to consider issues pertaining to the "aging workforce" as an organizational concern.
+According to a nationally representative study, only 36 percent of human resource professionals have made any changes to their managerial practices relative to aging workers.
+Less than five percent of all employers have considered aging as part of their workplace diversity initiatives, developed a formal strategy to retain aging workers, or prepared a formal recruitment strategy.
+Less than ten percent of employers included "employee age" as a factor in developing organizational workforce recruitment and retention strategies.
+Few human resource professionals appear to consider issues pertaining to the "aging workforce" as an organizational concern.